Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-osa.md

 ### Force Majeur dimension

 The force majeur dimension defines what kind of agent the actor is.
 In a way, in what kind of universe it's understood to exist, the sub-spaces make this a bit more clear.
 The human agent is as one would expect any kind of human actor such as users, attackers, APTs, etc. A technological agent creates threats that are tied to physical or chemical processes.
 OSA uses as an example aging processes.
-Finally, a force majeur actors are predominately environment-like such as tropical storms, earthquakes, water, etc.
+Finally, force majeur actors are predominately environment-like such as tropical storms, earthquakes, water, etc.

 ## Shortcomings